|CLINICAL COUNSELING OVERVIEW|

 Clinical Counseling Program

-This course is designed to meet growing demand for culturally competent mental health service providers by providing graduate students in Art Therapy, Mental Health, and Rehabilitation Counseling with a foundation in multicultural counseling.
+This course is designed to meet the growing demand for culturally competent counseling and human service providers by providing graduate students with a foundation in multicultural counseling.
 The text provides interpretation, examination, and information on a broad range of cultures and potential views of therapy and treatment.
-Students are expected to comprehensively evaluate their own ethnic upbringing and belief systems, as well as a broad range of other cultural value systems to enhance their level of understanding.
-Course material will be experienced through a variety of teaching and learning methods, including: reading, discussion, verbal presentation and experiential.
-This course will highlight the use of imagery and metaphor with counseling and art therapy settings.
-Given the language barriers which may inhibit conventional verbal counseling and therapeutic approaches, the non-verbal symbol systems in arts-based intervention can prove to be extremely effective with diverse cultures.
+Students are expected to comprehensively evaluate their own ethnic upbringing and belief systems, as well as a broad range of other cultural value systems to enhance their level of awareness, knowledge, and skills.
+Course material will be experienced through a variety of teaching and learning methods, including: reading, discussion, didactics, class presentation, and experiential activities.
+This course includes the use of imagery and metaphor within counseling and art therapy settings.
+Nonverbal symbol systems in arts-based interventions can prove to be extremely effective with diverse cultures and persons with disabilities.

 (Prerequisites, SC810, or concurrent.)
 An introduction to career counseling with various types of clientele.
 The theoretical emphasis is on the development aspects of career decision making from childhood through adulthood.
 Attention is given to various information sources and techniques for counselors to use in assisting clients with appropriate approaches to decision making.